schinwald/schinwald/README.md

 I'm a software engineer based in Toronto, ON, who loves solving problems and bringing ideas to life through code.
 I work across the stack and enjoy making apps that are both fun and functional.
 Whether it’s tweaking a UI or optimizing the backend, I’m passionate about building smooth, user-friendly experiences.

-- :computer: I’m currently working at Nautical Commerce
+- :computer: I’m currently working at Relay
-- :seedling: I’m currently learning a lot about multi-vendor marketplaces
+- :seedling: I’m currently learning a lot about small business banking solutions
 - :busts_in_silhouette: I’m looking to collaborate on all projects
 - :phone: How to reach me: [linkedin.com/in/schinwald][linkedin-profile]
 - :speaking_head: Pronouns: He/Him